davenquinn/xenoliths/paper/text/chapters/01-introduction.md

 @Barth2003; @Saleeby2003; @Yan2005; @Ducea2009; @Chapman2010; @Chapman2012;
 @Chapman2016b].
-These subduction channel schists are exposed in a series of tectonic windows [@fig:context] and encase blocks and nappes of Farallon-plate oceanic basement and sediments.
+These subduction channel schists are exposed in a series of tectonic windows [@fig:context] and encase blocks and nappes of Farallon-plate oceanic basement and sedimentary rock.
 The schist protoliths were derived from the upper plate batholithic belt, which was rapidly exhumed above a shallow flat segment of the Franciscan subduction megathrust system [@Barth2003; @Saleeby2007; @Chapman2013; @Chapman2016a].